JFreegman/rustybot/README.md

 ### Non-privileged commands
 * `!help` - Print a list of non-privileged commands
+* `!hint` - Display a hint for the current question
 * `!score` - Print your score
 * `!stats` - Print the leaderboard
 * `!trivia` - Begin a game of trivia